 Those who turned from Windows to Linux, they are more likely to choose XDM because XDM has a similar user interface to IDM (Internet Download Manager).
 XDM is very easy to install and easy to use with many features.
 XDM latest version released last year with bug fixes.
 Here are some of the basic features of Xtreme Download Manager –

-XDM supports resume capability.
-To resume any downloading, select it and click resume (button above in app menu).
+Resume Capability: XDM supports resume capability.
+To resume any downloading, select it and click resume.
 If download URL has expired then XDM gives the option to refresh URL.

-Force assemble is a nice feature in XDM.
-We often suffer with an error popping up on the completion of download that says ‘Files could not be assembled’ or any similar one.
-This option is very useful at assembling all the downloaded parts.
-Using this option with software or application downloading may give you error when you execute that force assembled file.
+- Force Assemble: Force assemble is a nice feature in XDM.
+We often suffer from an error popping up on the completion of download that says ‘Files could not be assembled’ or any similar one.
+This option is very useful for assembling all the downloaded parts.
+Using this option with software or application downloading may give you an error when you execute that force assembled file.
 But using force assemble with videos is successful.

 You can simply install XDM from Noobslab ppa using the commands below: